caominhnhut/toys-fe/README.md

 # toys-fe
-The front-end application of a website that sell toys
+The website for selling and buying clothing